-JCT Standard Form Contracts: 2024 Updates
+JCT Standard Form Contracts

 On August 21, 2024, the Joint Contracts Tribunal (JCT) published 2024 updates to the Standard Building Contracts and associated sub-contracts suite.
 This follows the release of earlier updates, such as the Design & Build Contract, Minor Works Contracts, and Intermediate Building Contracts.
 Changes made in the Standard and Intermediate Building Contracts appear to be generally consistent with updates to the Design & Build Contract, including the introduction of gender-neutral language and provisions for electronic communications.
 Additionally, contractors are now required to provide information on the environmental impact of goods and materials and are required to suggest economically viable modifications to reduce environmental impact.